Hear the original spoken revelation:

 Ultimately, the greatest spiritual need is the same within all people, and that is to find and to fulfill your specific mission in coming into the world.
 This holds true regardless of your culture, your religion, your family circumstances, your economic situation and so forth.
 But to be able to entertain this seriously and responsibly, you must have certain material needs met.
 That is the first requirement.

 Because material providership historically has fallen primarily on men, women have been able to cultivate providership at other levels—at the psychological and emotional and spiritual levels to a far greater degree, and they are naturally endowed to do this.
-It would be foolish to think that women are going to displace men in providing, in the provision of material needs.
-Where women’s greatest power is the power of empathy, the power of service.
-They face the same problems of fear, desire and preference that men do, but they still have these natural assets in great abundance.
+It would be foolish to think that women are going to displace men in the provision of material needs.
+While women’s greatest power is the power of empathy, the power of service, they face the same problems of fear, desire and preference that men do, but they still have these natural assets in great abundance.
 To deny them opportunities in the realm of religion and spirituality is a great mistake and a costly one at that.

 Certainly administrators are those who run organizations, who meet the practical and financial needs of organizations, who are involved in promoting the teaching or the opportunities or the benefits of an organization.